The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 This is a shingle and stone beach which can only be reached via Millook Beach at low tide.

-This six and a half mile walk, brought to you courtesy of the aa.com website, follows fields and country lanes.
-It should take you about three hours to walk and you can park on Fore Street where the walk starts.
-Take a look at the website for further details.
+This six and a half mile walk follows fields and country lanes from Lifton to Stowford.
+It should take you about three hours to walk and you can park on Fore Street, Lifton, where the walk starts.
+Click the website link for further details.

 Almost nudging the border of Cornwall, Lifton lies in the folds of the hilly Devon countryside.
 Despite the fact that Lifton is a small village, it has two major attractions to boast.
 The first, The Fairground Heritage Centre, is a magical exploration of the history of fairground rides and includes some mesmerizing examples of steam-driven carousels.
 Holding an entirely different appeal is the nearby Roadford Lake; 730 acres of water draws anglers, watersports enthusiasts, ramblers and cyclists throughout the year.